 Have you or someone you love been harmed or killed by a medical mistake in the Baltimore-Washington area?
 If so, you should be looking for the best possible Maryland medical malpractice lawyers who have a history of success.
 Because you may be entitled to bring a malpractice claim to recover financial compensation for your loss, including medical bills, lost income, and, most importantly, for pain and suffering damages.

 Call us right now at 800-553-8082 to find out if we can help you.
 The call is confidential and free.
 You can also fill out this brief claim review form.
 Learn more about your options and what our Maryland malpractice attorneys may be able to do to bring you justice for the harm that has been done.Why Baltimore Medical Malpractice Lawyers Miller & Zois Should Be Your Choice

-While most of our cases end in a settlement, we are more than willing to take deserving cases to a jury.
+While most of our malpractice claims end in a settlement, we are more than willing to take deserving cases to a jury.
 Last year, in 2019, we delivered over $12 million to our client in malpractice settlements and verdicts.
 The year before, we tried two medical malpractice cases, winning both in verdicts that totaled $2 million.
 The combined offer to settle those cases before trial was $200,000.
 Our last medical malpractice victory in Baltimore City was for $10 million.
 The year before we earned a $5.2 million also in Baltimore.

 There are not many Maryland malpractice law firms that have achieved the results for their clients that Miller & Zois has.
-One reason we win so many of these cases: we only take a case to trial if we are 100% convinced the doctor made a mistake.
+One reason we win so many of these cases: we only take a claim to trial if we are 100% convinced the doctor made a mistake.
 We have no problem taking on a tough case.
-But our lawyers have to honestly believe in the claim before we will accept the case.
+But our lawyers have to honestly believe in the claim before we will accept the claim.